simpleiot/simpleiot/docs/adr/7-jetstream-store.md

 they should use the `Value` or `Text`field.
 In the past, protobuf encoding was used as we started with quite a few fields and provided some flexibility and convenience.
-But as we have reduced the number of fields and two of them are now encoded in the message, it may be simpler to have a simple encoding for `Time`, `Data`, `Tombstone`, and `Origin` in the message payload.
+But as we have reduced the number of fields and two of them are now encoded in the message subject, it may be simpler to have a simple encoding for `Time`, `Data`, `Tombstone`, and `Origin` in the message payload.
 The code using the message would be responsible for convert `Data` into whatever data type is needed.
 This would open up the opportunity to encode any type of payload in the future in the `Data` field and be more flexible for the future.

-Message format:
+Message payload:

-- time (uint64)
+- Time (uint64)
-- tombstone (byte)
+- Tombstone (byte)
-- origin_len (byte)
+- OriginLen (byte)
-- origin (string)
+- Origin (string)
-- data (length determined by the message length)
+- Data (length determined by the message length)

-TODO: one limitation of putting origin in the message subject is that it will be inefficient to query as you will need to scan and decode all messages.
+TODO: one limitation of putting `Origin` in the message subject is that it will be inefficient to query as you will need to scan and decode all messages.
 Are there any cases where we will need to do this? (this is an example where a SQL database is more flexible).

 ### UI Implications